-This course is recommended for anxious, fearful, highly sensitive, introverted, neurodiverse speakers or those new to presenting, who wish to start out gently
+This course is suitable for anxious, fearful, highly sensitive, introverted, neurodiverse speakers or those new to presenting, who wish to start out gently

 What are the webinar/class sizes?

-You'll get to know them all well and will be buddied up with one of them, to work through additional practices with
+You'll get to know them all well and will be buddied up with one of them, to work through your home activities with

 Is there homework or pre-work?

-BEFORE each session, you'll be asked to watch some short videos which cover the skills we'll be looking in that session.
-This gives us more time to practice those skills in our webinars
+Before each session, you'll be asked to watch some short videos which cover the skills we'll be exploring in that session.
+This frees up time in our webinars to practice those skills

-You should allow an additional 1-3 hours per session, alongside the 90-min webinar
+You should allow an additional 1-3 hours per session, in addition to the 90-min webinar

 Will I need to deliver a presentation during the course?

-No. You'll be asked to speak for a few minutes here and there, to practice certain techniques.
-For anyone who wants to challenge themselves during the last session, you can deliver a short virtual session.
+No. You'll be asked to speak for a few minutes here and there during our live sessions, to practice certain techniques.
+For anyone who wants to challenge themselves during the last session, you will be encouraged to deliver a short virtual session.
 But remember, you're delivering to a small, friendly group, from the safety of your home or desk

-Much of your practice gets done separately with your course buddy.
-This is a great way to practice and receive feedback in a very safe way
+Much of your practice gets done separately with your course buddy, as this is a safe and effective way to practice and receive feedback

 But if I'm doing this course virtually, how do I develop the skills to deliver in-person?

-This course can't replace the practice of presenting in front of a live audience, but you will be better prepared with more skills, knowledge, techniques and confidence
+This course obviously can't replace the practice of presenting in front of a live audience, but when speaking opportunities do present themselves, you should feel better equipped with more skills, knowledge, techniques and confidence

-As such, this course also provides the perfect foundation to attending a future in-person classroom training course, or joining a speaking group such as Toastmasters
+This course is the perfect confidence boosting foundation to attending a follow up classroom training course or a local speaking group such as Toastmasters

 Is the training available for my team or company?

 Yes!
 Simply contact us to discuss.
-See below for additional options, including in-person, on-site options too
+See below for all options, which also include in-person, on-site options too